Beyond $\Lambda$CDM with a Logistic RG-like Flow of the Low Redshift Cosmic Evolution: Results

-Having established the observational preference for the logistic model, we now examine its cosmological implications using the DESI-DR2 + DES + CMB dataset combination.

-The reconstructed evolution of the Hubble parameter, shown in terms of $H(z)/(1+z)$, is presented in the left panel of Fig.~\ref{fig2} together with the predictions of $\Lambda$CDM and CPL.
-The $H(z)$ evolution for all three models are similar, with the Logistic model showing larger deviation from $\Lambda$CDM model around $z\sim 0.7$.
+Having established the observational preference for the Logistic model, we now examine its cosmological implications using the DESI-DR2+DES+CMB dataset combination.
+The reconstructed evolution of the Hubble parameter, shown in terms of $H(z)/(1+z)$, is presented in Fig.~\ref{fig2} together with the predictions of $\Lambda$CDM and CPL.
+The qualitative $H(z)$ evolution for all three models is similar, with the Logistic model showing a larger deviation from $\Lambda$CDM around $z\sim 0.7$.
 Both the Logistic and CPL models exhibit a similar epoch of transition from a decelerating to an accelerating phase, identified by the minimum of the curve, which occurs slightly earlier than in the $\Lambda$CDM model.

-To further illustrate the differences between these models, we show the evolution of the total equation of state $w_{\rm T}(z)$ in the right panel of Fig.~\ref{fig2}.
-At low redshifts the logistic model exhibits a noticeably different evolution compared to both $\Lambda$CDM and CPL predictions (this is further discussed in Appendix \ref{app1} and illustrated in Fig.~\ref{wtfuture}).
+To further illustrate the differences between these models, we also show the evolution of $w_{\rm T}(z)$ in Fig.~\ref{fig2}.
+At low redshifts, the Logistic model exhibits a noticeably different evolution compared to both the $\Lambda$CDM and CPL predictions (further discussed in the Appendix \ref{appen}).
 At higher redshifts, all models converge toward $w_{\rm T}\approx0$, corresponding to the expected matter-dominated regime.
-Interestingly, the behavior of $w_{\rm T}(z)$ at low redshifts for the Logistic model remain quite similar to that obtained from non-parametric reconstructions \cite{Mukherjee:2025ytj}. \\
+Interestingly, the behavior of $w_{\rm T}(z)$ at low redshifts for the Logistic model remains quite similar to that obtained from non-parametric reconstructions~\cite{Mukherjee:2025ytj}.